rofayda22/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

      - Details
    * - ``old_time``
      -
-     - The time in the video that the user is coming from.
+     - The time in the video that the user chose to go to a different point in the file.
    * - ``new_time``
      -
-     - The time in the video that the user is going to.
+     - The time in the video that the user selected as the destination point.
    * - ``type``
      -
      - The navigational method used to change position within the video.